4ked/TRNZT/README.md

 Usage
 ------------
-TRNZT's server side is based on an https route, meaning in order for this to work right out of the box you will need to modify this to your own needs.
+TRNZT was written on https, which uses SSL certs specific to each project.
+So in order for you to get TRNZT working, you will need to get your own.

 The first step is requesting a self signed certificate.
 Inside the Server file run:
 ```sh